-ANTH 130: Archaeology of Colonialism [4]
+ANTH 142: Archaeology of Colonialism [4]

-This course examines theoretical perspectives, issues and interpretations in archaeological study of the interaction between indigenous peoples, European colonists and enslaved Africans.
-Topics include disease, power, resistance, colonial institutions, multi-ethnic communities and gender relations in diverse native engagements with colonists and others from a variety of homelands.
+Examines theoretical perspectives, issues, and interpretations in archaeological study of the interaction between indigenous peoples, European colonists, and enslaved Africans.
+Topics include disease, power, resistance, colonial institutions, multi-ethnic communities, and gender relations in diverse native engagements with colonists and others from a variety of homelands.

-ANTH 135: Archaeology of Native California [4]
+ANTH 146: Archaeology of Native California [4]